jakub-podolak/jakub-podolak.github.io/index.md

 - [Gandalf the Red: Adaptive Security for LLMs], **ICML 2025** (as part of the work in Lakera AI)

-- [Read Your Own Mind: Reasoning Helps Surface Self-Confidence Signals in LLMs], preprint, part of my MSc thesis.
+- [Read Your Own Mind: Reasoning Helps Surface Self-Confidence Signals in LLMs], **UncertaiNLP Workshop @ EMNLP 2025, first author**

 You can find my Master's thesis [here (PDF)](/assets/pdfs/masters_thesis.pdf).

-## 🧑‍🎨 Projects and Blogposts
+## Projects and Blogposts

 - ⌚ [Trying to build a DIY Smartwatch], 2018 - ?, Also known as the perfect excuse to buy a 3D printer and learn PCB design.
 Check out the progress through five (and counting!) iterations of the watch.